werowe/mist_preventive_maintenance_ml/README.md

 ## <a name="9"></a>Test the Model
-To test the model we take the training data and then run the prediction over each data point.
-We then count how many correct guesses there are and divide that my the sample size.
+To test the model we take the training data and then run the prediction over each data point in the sample data.
+We then count how many correct predictions there are and divide that by the sample size.
 That calculates the model accuracy.

 ```
 p = sc.parallelize(a)